MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-unsupported-files.md

 - Google maps

 >[!Note]
->Unorganized or "orphaned" files are not scanned.
+>We don't scan unorganized or "orphaned" files.
+As a result, they won't be migrated or shown in any of our reports.
 To learn more about unorganized files, see the Google support site.

 ### Google Docs, Slides, and Sheets are converted